 In the event of a jaw injury, tie the mouth closed with a towel, tie or handkerchief.
 Go immediately to the nearest emergency room.

 Fold a piece of gauze and place it (tightly) over the bleeding area.
 Bite down on the gauze for 15 minutes.
 If the bleeding continues, please see a dentist.

 Over-the-counter medications will usually provide temporary treatment for canker sores or cold sores.
 If the sores persist, visit your dentist.

-We care for families from Greenwood, Sallisaw, Van Buren, Alma and Fort Smith.
+We welcome emergency dentistry patients from Greenwood, Sallisaw, Van Buren, Alma and Fort Smith, Arkansas.
 Call us at (479) 785-1419 or use our convenient Request an Appointment form.